apache/activemq-artemis/docs/user-manual/en/address-model.md

 </configuration>
 ```

 When clients connect to an address with the multicast element, a subscription queue for the client will be automatically created for the client.
 It is also possible to pre-configure subscription queues and connect to them directly using the queue's [Fully Qualified Queue names](#fully-qualified-queue-names).

-Add one more queue elements to the address and wrap the multicast element around them.
+Optionally add one or more queue elements to the address and wrap the multicast element around them.
 This step is typically not needed since the broker will automatically create a queue for each subscription requested by a client.

 ```xml
 <configuration ...>